Manjot Kaur

-Manjot Kaur (born 1989) is a contemporary Indian artist, who lives and works in Vancouver and Chandigarh.
-She is currently an artist in residence at ISCP, Brooklyn, New York.
-She was a Visiting Artist Fellow at The Lakshmi Mittal and Family South Asia Institute, Harvard University, Cambridge, Massachusetts, USA, in 2023.
+Manjot Kaur (born 1989) is a contemporary Indian artist.
+She is currently an artist-in-residence at International Studio & Curatorial Program.
+She was a visiting artist fellow at the Lakshmi Mittal and Family South Asia Institute of Harvard University in 2023.
+She lives and works between Vancouver and Chandigarh.

 About

-She completed her BFA and MFA (University Gold Medal) in the field of Painting from Government College of Arts, Chandigarh, in 2010 and 2012 respectively.
+Kaur studying painting and received a BFA and MFA (University Gold Medal) from Government College of Arts, Chandigarh, in 2010 and 2012 respectively.

 Practice

 Manjot Kaur’s paintings, animations, and immersive interactive installations intersect the boundaries of speculative fiction, archetypal allegories, and precarious ecologies to push back against the centering of human as a protagonist.
 Her works explore the sovereignty of women’s bodies and ecolog.
 She cross-pollinates ancient mythologies with fiction to reflect on the relationship between humans and more than humans.
 Her paintings open up possibilities for a post-queer and post-human world where beings move towards an uncanny kind of becoming.
 While inventing fiction from mythology and the natural world, offers her powerful tools to demodernize the existing dualist constructs of nature and culture, raising questions concerning power and agency of both women and ecology.
 Her work propose an alternative meaning of motherhood and proposes narratives from a multi-species future.